 Some people have old cast iron radiators and want to make them look neater or even maintain the current distressed look of the radiator.
 In these cases you might be able to paint the radiator with a clear radiator overcoat, which will 'lock in' the current finish.
 The effectively gives a protective coating to the radiator.
 Old radiators can be fixed up in this way.
 It may be worth treating some of the rusty spots if they exist, at least to a point to ensure that the radiator's corrosion doesn't get any worse over time.

 Once you've successfully painted a radiator for the first time then you should be ready to tackle all the radiators in your home that need renovating.
 However as mentioned in the previous section it can be difficult to get a good finish so it may be better simply to replace your radiators.

-To paint a radiator in the home is generally done by a metal based paint but these are totally different to a spray on powder coat and you cannot achieve the high quality finish.
+To paint a radiator in the home it is generally done using a metal based paint but these are totally different to a spray on powder coat and you cannot achieve the high quality finish.
 So if you are thinking about either column or towel rads and you want a specific finish please get a quote from Columnrads because you never know you might actually be surprised how cheap they actually are.